netradyne/Policy/PrivacyPolicy.md

 Combination of Your Personal Information

-We use the information from one portion of the Website on other portions of Website in reports and analysis, all of which are owned and operated by NetraDyne, and we may combine information gathered from multiple portions of the Website into a single customer record or analysis or report.
+We use the information from one portion of the Website on other portions of Website in reports and analysis, all of which are owned and operated by Netradyne, and we may combine information gathered from multiple portions of the Website into a single customer record or analysis or report.
 We also use and/or combine information that we collect off-line, from our vehicle devices, or we collect or receive from third party sources to enhance, expand, and check the accuracy of your customer records.

 Who Do We Provide Your Information to?

 We may disclose any information with your consent including to fulfill the purpose for which you provided it.
 We may disclose aggregated information about our users and information that does not identify any individual without restriction.
-With regard to Personal Information, except as disclosed in this Privacy Policy, we do not disclose Personal Information collected online to any companies not part of NetraDyne or our parent, subsidiaries or related entities.
+With regard to Personal Information, except as disclosed in this Privacy Policy, we do not disclose Personal Information collected online to any companies not part of Netradyne or our parent, subsidiaries or related entities.
 We will not sell or rent your Personal Information as part of a customer list or similar transaction.
 Please note that if your account is related to your employment or engagement with one of our customers this does not apply because they are the account holder, not you.

 Business Partners and Third Parties